 10. Hiking: There are enough hiking trails to give you a wide choice.
 The state parks all have trails and so does the national park.
 Folks like the trails across the road from Fort Caroline at Spanish Pond, a key location in the battle between the French and Spanish.
 Near the Fort Caroline Monument is the Theodore Roosevelt Area, another good place to hike.
-Here’s a trail map of the area.
+Here’s trail info for the area.
 This land was donated by Willie H. Browne, who turned down million-dollar offers for this property.
 His goal: Giving folks “a place in the woods to go to.”

 11. Bicycling: As far as I’m concerned, there is no trail better than biking on a hard-packed beach, and that’s possible at multiple beaches in this region.
 There are also trails through beautiful scenery in the state parks.

 - Fort Clinch State Park